arice/xbar-icpr-status/README.md

 # DEPRECATED
-fresh code is in my fork of the xbar-plugins repo
+fresh code is in my fork of the xbar-plugins repo: https://github.com/arice/xbar-plugins

 ----